Symplectic/vivo-harvester-old-deprecated/README.md

 3. In the dialog, click the + icon at the top of the tree on the left.
 Choose 'Application'
 4. On the right, change the name to 'ElementsFetch'
 5. Set the main class to: uk.co.symplectic.vivoweb.harvester.fetch.ElementsFetch
-6. Set program arguemnts to: -X elements.config.xml
+6. Set program arguments to: -X elements.config.xml
 7. Set working directory to: <project dir>/example-scripts/example-elements
 8. Save this configuration (click OK).